-The SheSoft 2017-18 Championship and Conference drew more than 130 individuals, including nearly 50 young technology enthusiasts, on June 2 for a day of competition and learning at George Mason University.
+The SheSoft 2017-2018 Championship and Conference on June 2 drew more than 130 individuals, including nearly 50 young technology enthusiasts for a day of competition and learning at George Mason University.

 The conference was geared toward girls in fifth through eighth grades and was designed to inspire and empower them to pursue technology education and careers in high school and beyond.
 The event was under the guidance of Dr. Kamaljeet Sanghera of GMU.

 “Girls from D.C., Maryland and Virginia participated in the conference with great energy and enthusiasm,” said SheSoft Founder Kirthi Kumar, a sophomore at Thomas Jefferson High School for Science and Technology who was NCWIT’s Virginia state winner and national honorable mention in 2017 and 2018 as well as the Virginia State 2018 science fair first place winner.

 SheSoft is a nonprofit with a mission to “promote building software applications in young girls to bridge the gender gap in technology.”

 WJLA will also feature SheSoft in its Spotlight on Education segment at 5:24 p.m. on June 22.